tangqi/tangqi.github.io/src/team.md

 * <ins>Manolis G. Drimalas</ins>, Department of Physics, University of Arizona, 2024–present
     * Manolis has been supported by LANL LDRD CSES prgoram.
     * Co-advised with Federico Fraschetti (Harvard) and Chengkun Huang (LANL).
-* <ins>Mandela B. Quashie</ins>, Department of Computational Mathematics, Science and Engineering, Michigan State University, 2023–present
+* <ins>Mandela B. Quashie</ins>, Department of CMSE, Michigan State University, 2023–present
     * Mandela has been supported by ASCR and LANL Center for Nonlinear Studies (CNLS).
     * Co-advised with Andrew Christlieb (MSU) and Josh Burby (UT-Austin).